 The MOM mission is simple:

-10th Annual MOM Race!
-The 5K run/walk will start promptly at 10 AM from the south side of Starr Jaycee Park and take participants on a journey through some of Royal Oak’s most beautiful, family-friendly neighborhoods.
+13th Annual MOM Race!
+The 5K run/walk will start at 10 AM from the south side of Starr Jaycee Park and take participants on a journey through some of Royal Oak’s most beautiful, family-friendly neighborhoods.

 The MOM Race is a great fundraiser that I would recommend to anyone looking for their own unique way to pitch in and make a difference.
 The staff is top notch, the event is extremely well organized, and everyone who participates definitely rallies together in the spirit of the occasion!Guy Kebbe, Macomb Township, MI